etiennepalos/Research/README.md

 - Etienne I Palos and Jonathan Guerrero-Sánchez 2020, _On the magnetic and electronic structure of ternary nioboium telluride monolayers: a first-principles fully relativistic perspective _ *In preparation, preprint upon request at the moment!*

-- Etienne I Palos _et al_, _On the electronic structure of alkali-ion metal chalcogenides and potential applications in photovoltaic devices_ *In preparation, preprint upon request at the moment!*
+- Etienne I Palos _et al_, _Understanding the Composition-Band Structure Relationship in Alkali-Ion Transition Metal Chalcogenides using Density Functional Theory_ *In preparation, preprint upon request at the moment!*

 ### Teaching